 - Meaning – Is there a significant meaning behind the name?
 Perhaps it alludes to elements of the characters life/story etc?

 - Age-Appropriate – If your screenplay is set in a specific ere, make sure the characters name reflects that.
-Maybe research common names for the time.
+Do your research!

 - Fit the world – Your characters name should help them fit into the world you’ve created.

-Hopefully, by spending time getting to know your characters and really thinking about what their name is, you’ll have strong characters to match your winning screenplay!
+Hopefully, by spending time getting to know your characters and really thinking about what their name is, you’ll have a well rounded character to match your winning screenplay!

 Love writing screenplays?
 Want to see your script turned into a short film?
 Apply for our next #SetReady course.